+Why can’t the sales price just be blacked out?
+There’s really no good reason.
+On each sale, the appraiser determines a “range of value,” and a “most likely value.”
 If the appraiser didn’t know the actual sales price and concluded a “most likely value” that was $2,000 less than the agreed-upon price, there would be a lot more renegotiations of purchase prices.
 Letting the appraiser know the price to which the parties agreed simply helps most transactions get to closing with the least hassle.

-The buyers don’t get to dictate or even participate in how defects get fixed.
-Under the standard terms detailed in the Wisconsin Offer to Purchase contract, if the seller has the right to cure a defect, the seller must cure the defects in a “good and workmanlike manner” and deliver a written report to the buyer detailing the work done within three days prior to closing.
-The only two ways for a buyer to participate in the decision of how to cure defects on a Wisconsin home purchase are:
+If the buyer gives the seller the standard Right to Cure Defects (Lines 429-430), the buyers don’t get to dictate or even participate in how home defects get fixed.
+Under the standard terms detailed in the Wisconsin Offer to Purchase contract, if the seller maintainsthe right to fix a defect, the seller must fix the defects do so and deliver a written report to the buyer within three days prior to closing.

-1) Not giving the seller the right to cure defects (in which case the buyer can propose in an amendment how the defects will be cured.)
+- Not giving the seller the right to cure defects (in which case the buyer can propose in an amendment how the defects will be cured.)

-2) By giving the seller the right to cure but also having their real estate agent insert additional language into their initial offer that specifically gives the buyer the right to participate in determining how any defects are cured.
+- By giving the seller the right to cure but also having their real estate agent insert additional language into their initial offer that specifically gives the buyer the right to participate in determining how any defects are cured.

 If the seller has the standard “Right to Cure” in a Wisconsin transaction, it’s too late for the buyer to ask for input on the cures once a defect is found.

 We can now use income-based payments on student loans as the qualifying payment on most loan programs.
 The exception is on FHA and VA loans and some jumbo loans (loans over $453,100) where we have to use the GREATER OF the actual verified loan payment or 1% of the current student loan balance.

 Special assessments by taxing authorities and/or home owners’ associations that are levied on or after the accepted offer date and before closing are the responsibility of the buyer, not the seller.
 This is not a typo (see Lines 360-362).
 The only way to protect yourself as a buyer from this risk is to instruct your real estate agent to modify the standard language to make the seller responsible.

-2) The seller may terminate the offer and have the option to request the earnest money as liquidated damages or sue for actual damages.
+– A seller may terminate the offer and have the option to request the earnest money as liquidated damages or sue for actual damages.

 Example: Let’s say you offered $250,000 for a property and decided to walk away from the deal for no good reason.
 If the seller later sells the home for $225,000, they could sue you for “actual damages” which could be the $25,000 difference in price plus the costs of holding onto the property for the additional time it took to sell and close.